-If you are taking prescription opioids or you’ve been using them recreationally, you may be concerned about the possibility of becoming addicted.
+The early stages of opioid addiction is the most crucial.
+If you are taking prescription opioids or you’ve been using them recreationally, you may be concerned about the possibility of becoming fully addicted or dependent.
 It is well-known that these drugs present a high risk of addiction, so much so that an opioid crisis has developed in the United States.
 Statistics from the National Institute on Drug Abuse in 2017 showed that in excess of 2 million Americans misuse opioids.
 On average, more than 90 die as a result of an opioid overdose every day.

 Sometimes, opioids are the only thing that bring relief from pain.
-However, individuals can quickly develop tolerance to these drugs, meaning they need higher doses to get the effects they desire.
+However, in early stages of opioid addiction individuals can quickly develop tolerance to these drugs, meaning they need higher doses to get the effects they desire.
 This can go on to become dependency and addiction.
 Fortunately, opioid addiction can be effectively treated.
 However, you need to be able to identify the signs of addiction, and the earlier you can do so, the better the chance of recovery.
 You should also contact our Asheville rehabilitation experts as they are trained to notice these signs as well.

 Risk Factors for Opioid Addiction